shreeharish478-collab/BookNest-/README.md

 ### Setup Steps

-1. Clone the repository:
+1. Clone the repository:booknest
    git clone https://github.com/yourusername/BookNest.git

-2. Move the project folder into your web server directory.
+3. Move the project folder into your web server directory.

-3. Create a MySQL database.
+4. Create a MySQL database.

-4. Import the provided SQL file into the database.
+5. Import the provided SQL file into the database.

-5. Configure database credentials in the PHP configuration file.
+6. Configure database credentials in the PHP configuration file.

-6. Start Apache and MySQL services.
+7. Start Apache and MySQL services.

-7. Open your browser and visit: http://localhost/BookNest
+8. Open your browser and visit: http://localhost/BookNest

 ## 🎯 Project Objectives